Sophie in 't Veld: Social policy

 In ‘t Veld is an ardent opponent of the death penalty.
 In 2009, In ‘t Veld and her fellow MEP Sarah Ludford publicly supported an online petition calling for abortion to be made legal across all EU member states.
-In ‘t Veld also sought a condemnation of Pope Benedict XVI over his critical comments on gender theory.
+In ‘t Veld also sought the President of the European Commission to condemn Pope Benedict XVI's "statements about LGBT people", stating that "[i]n a democratic society that freedom [of expression] is limited by a ban on incitement to hatred or violence" and "religious leaders have a special responsibility as their words carry more weight in the public debate".

 Following the 2014 elections, In 't Veld joined fellow MEPs Othmar Karas, Sven Giegold, Sylvie Goulard and Alessia Mosca in an open letter aimed at exerting pressure on the President of the European Commission and national government leaders during the nominations process to improve the gender balance in the composition of the European Commission.

 Privacy

 In 2008, In 't Veld filed a lawsuit against the United States Department of Homeland Security, demanding to see what information it had collected on her from her PNR data; this move led to her being blacklisted.
 A Washington, D.C. judge ruled in 2009 that the Federal government of the United States does not need to explain to In 't Veld why she must undergo additional security checks each time she visits the United States.

 In July 2009, In ‘t Veld took to court again after unsuccessfully seeking access to documents about the legal basis of the EU’s agreement with the United States about how information from the international bank transfer system SWIFT concerning EU citizens would be passed from the EU to the United States.
 The EU’s General Court ruled in December 2009 that In ‘t Veld should be given access to parts of the documents, but the Council of Ministers heavily censored the files.
 In 2014, the European Court of Justice ruled that In ‘t Veld should be given access to documents prepared by the legal service of the Council.
 Freshfields Bruckhaus Deringer represented in 't Veld in her case.